-• More work is needed to reduce nutrient leakage on the farms.
-This can continue to be supported through advisory visits from Focus on Nutrients, a collaboration between the Swedish Board of Agriculture, LRF and the county administrative boards.

-• There are opportunities to apply for aid for the implementation of phosphorus measures from county administrative boards and at EU level.
+- More work is needed to reduce nutrient leakage on the farms.
+This can continue to be supported through advisory visits from Greppa Näringen, a collaboration between the Swedish Board of Agriculture, LRF and the county administrative boards. - There are opportunities to apply for aid for the implementation of phosphorus measures from county administrative boards and at EU level.
 It is important to investigate how the applications can be increased and the aid used more effectively.
-The Swedish Agency for Marine and Water Management (HaV) is currently working to remove the barriers preventing aid applications.
+HaV is currently working to remove the barriers preventing aid applications.

-Lantmännen's role is to contribute to continuing research and development of effective methods for reducing plant nutrient leakage, support their implementation by offering advice and commercialize the measures.
+Lantmännen's role is to contribute to further research and development of effective methods for reducing plant nutrient leakage, support their implementation by offering advice and commercialize the measures.
 Other key players needed to meet the challenges and achieve full potential going forward are academia, government authorities, politicians, farmers and advisors.